 Originally from the San Francisco Bay Area, Joe Barros is a New York-based stage director and award-winning choreographer with an emphasis on new work development.
-Joe has worked on Broadway, regionally, and internationally.
+Joe has worked on Broadway, Off-Broadway, regionally, and internationally.

 Awards: The Drama League’s 2018 First Stage Residency, 2017 BroadwayWorld Regional Award/Best Choreography, SDCF's Guest Artist Initiative recipient, and 2013 New York Innovative Theatre Award Nominee/Best Choreography.